Use Case Demo: Fields Quality (CIM and non-CIM)

 • Field names as keys

-• Field configuration objects as values, including: - name: The field name - regex: Optional regular expression pattern for validation - allow_unknown: Boolean flag to allow “unknown” values
+• Field configuration objects as values, including: - name: The field name - regex: Optional regular expression pattern for validation - allow_unknown: Boolean flag to allow “unknown” values (can be overridden by the command parameter) - allow_empty_or_missing: Boolean flag to allow empty or missing values (can be overridden by the command parameter)

 Example output for Web data model: